ouya/docs/purchasing.md

 **Consumable** -- a product which can be purchased repeatedly

-**Subscription** -- a product which will be purchased automatically on a set schedule
+**Subscription** -- a product which will be re-purchased automatically every month

 #### Initializing the ODK